HOME

 Loseley Park

-Not far upstream from Guildford is the the Loseley Park Estate (GR: SU97473) with its 1,400 acres of parkland acquired by the direct ancestors of the More-Molyneux family at the beginning of the 16th century.
+Not far upstream from Guildford is the the Loseley Park Estate (GR: SU97473) with its 1,500 acres of parkland acquired by the direct ancestors of the More-Molyneux family in 1508.
 Loseley House itself was built between 1562 and 1568 by Sir William More (1519 – 1600) utilising stone brought from the ruins of Waverley Abbey, and remains to this day the home of three generations of the family.
 It is said that the construction of this fine house was conceived following a criticism levelled by Elizabeth I that the former house was too inadequate for her to stay in.
 Elizabeth returned to stay three times in the new house, and both James I and Queen Mary were also visitors.
-The Great Hall contains panelling from Henry VIII’s Nonsuch Palace (Cuddington, near Epsom), which was demolished in 1682, a minstrel’s gallery, carvings by the Georgian sculptor Grinling Gibbons (1648 – 1721), and panels from Henry VIII’s banqueting tents.
-The Drawing Room has a gilded ceiling decorated specifically for the visit by James I. 17th century Tithe Barn.

 The 'hlose' of Loseley is Old English meaning 'pig-shelter'.

-Loseley House is an ideal film location and in January 2007 the TV production team for Midsomer Murders starring John Nettles and Jason Hughes spent three weeks at the house.
+Loseley House is a film location popular with directors.
+In January 2007 the TV production team for Midsomer Murders starring John Nettles and Jason Hughes spent three weeks at the house.
 Bentley Productions with director Sarah Hellings filmed an episode that will form part of the 10th series of the programme turning the house into the fictional Magna Manor.
 The episode entitled They Seek Him Here uses the theme of a film within a film with Inspector Barnaby investigating a murder on the film set at the manor.
+The episode which features scenes shot inside the house and in Loseley Park's grounds was broadcast on ITV1 in the late autumn (2007).

 Loseley Park is featured in a new series of three books that examine some of Britain's most remarkable historic piles.
 Then and Now (April 2007) uses archived material and personal anecdotes from current owners and staff to provide an account of life behind the scenes.